Military

 The beginning of change in the international position came when the USS Cole bomb attack took place in the port of Aden in October 2000.
 The United States administration started security cooperation with the Yemeni government to apprehend those who were involved in the Cole attack and to establish their links with Al-Qaida organization.
 However, that cooperation did not extend to include support for Yemen's interla security apparatus and development of their capabilities.
 The situation continued in this manner until the 11 September 2001 events when the United States and the whole world witnessed the worst terrorist disaster.
 As a result, attention on terrorism shifted from the local dimension and so the international terrorism and counter-terrorism became a top issue in international cooperation.

-In northern Yemen, since 2005 al-Houthi rebels have carried out attacks against police and soldiers near Sadah; the attackers are believed to be followers of a militant Zaydi cleric killed by Yemeni security forces in September 2004.
+In northern Yemen, since 2005 al-Houthi rebels carried out attacks against police and soldiers near Sadah; the attackers are believed to be followers of a militant Zaydi cleric killed by Yemeni security forces in September 2004.
 Despite the negotiation of cease-fires in March 2006, June 2007, and February 2008, thousands have been killed, and fighting continues.
 Several bombings were reported in May 2008.
 Since May 2007, in Aden and other southern governorate cities, security forces have battled demonstrations by former army officers, demanding reinstatement and better pensions, as well as unemployed workers.
 In 2008 these protests have grown in number and intensity.
 The government also faces a threat from militants from Saudi Arabia, Afghanistan, and Iraq who routinely cross the Yemen-Saudi Arabia border, as well as militant Islamists from Somalia who can access existing arms smuggling routes between the two countries.

 Yemen was the site of two major terrorist attacks-the suicide bombing attack against the USS Cole in October 2000 in the Aden harbor and the bombing of the French supertanker Limburg off the port of Al Mukalla two years later.
 In 2004 suspects linked to al Qaeda were prosecuted and convicted in Yemeni courts for the Aden attacks as well as other planned terrorist activities.
 In 2005 dozens of al Qaeda members were tried and convicted in Yemen of planning and perpetrating terrorist attacks against Yemeni officials and Western targets both in Yemen and abroad, including additional suspects linked to the USS Cole bombing.
 On February 3, 2006, 23 convicted al Qaeda members, 13 of whom were tied to the USS Cole and Limburg bombings, escaped from the maximum-security prison in Sanaa; most remain at large.
 In September 2006, four suicide bombers were killed in a foiled attempt to bomb two Yemeni oil facilities; two of the four have been identified as being among the group of 23 escaped prisoners.
 As of June 2008, two al Qaeda suspects convicted in Yemen of terrorist attacks have also been indicted in U.S. courts and are wanted for trial in the United States, but Yemen has insisted that its constitution precludes extradition of Yemeni citizens.
-Although al Qaeda continues to use Yemen as a base for training and operations, several incidents in the past two years demonstrate that the country itself is targeted for attack.
+Although al Qaeda continues to use Yemen as a base for training and operations, several incidents demonstrated that the country itself was targeted for attack.
 In July 2007, a suicide bombing in Marib killed eight Spanish tourists; in January 2008, gunmen killed two Belgian tourists in Hadramout; in March 2008, a mortar attack that damaged a school was apparently aimed at the U.S. embassy; and in April 2008, bombs struck a residential complex inhabited by Westerners.

 Terrorist activity increased sharply during 2008.
 Numerous attacks against government, foreign, and oil interests occurred, causing injuries and deaths.
 On January 18, two Belgian tourists and a Yemeni driver were killed in Hadhramout governorate when four gunmen ambushed their four-car convoy.
 The Yemen Soldiers Brigade (YSB), an al-Qa'ida in Yemen (AQY) affiliated group, later claimed responsibility for the attack in addition to the July 2007 attack on a convoy of Spanish tourists in Ma'rib.
 On September 17, a suicide attack on an embassy in Sanaa killed 18 persons, including seven attackers.
 Islamic Jihad in Yemen, reportedly a second AQY affiliated group, claimed responsibility for the attack.